-How to save money on rail travel
+How to save money on train tickets

-Get a student railcard
+Get a railcard

 Never travel at peak times

-Book in advance
+Book your ticket in advance

 Split up your journey